Velarde map

-During the British occupation of Manila, the copper plates used to print the map were seized and transported to England, where they were used to produce multiple copies of the map before the plates were destroyed and reused.
-Many of the most famous and expensive copies were from this re-printing.
+During the British occupation of Manila between 1762 and 1764, the copper plates used to print the map were seized and transported to England, where they were used to produce multiple copies of the map.
+Many copies from this reprinting later sold at very high prices as antiquities.

 The map

 The map's title includes the following additional description: dedicada al Rey Nuestro Señor por el Mariscal d.
 Campo D. Fernando Valdes Tamon Cavallo del Orden de Santiago de Govor.
 Y Capn General de dichas Yslas (Spanish, "dedicated to the King Our Lord by Field Marshal Fernando Tamon Valdes, Knight of the Order of Santiago, Governor and Captain General of said Islands").
 The map was created upon the behest of then governor-general Fernando Valdes y Tamon in response to an order from Philip V of Spain.
+Alongside his name, Nicolás de la Cruz Bagay noted he was an "Indio Tagalo".

 The map shows maritime routes from Manila to Spain and New Spain.
 The Spanish royal coat of arms occupies a prominent space in the upper-middle portion of the map.
 On its flanks are twelve images, six to a side.
 Eight of these images depict various ethnic groups residing in the archipelago.
 The remaining four are cartographic depictions of cities and islands.
-The ethnic groups and individuals depicted include Chinese Filipinos ("Sangley"), Cafres or East Africans brought to Manila slave market by Portuguese, a Canarin (a native of India on the Konkani coast, most likely a Goan or Mangalorean), a Lascar from India, Filipino Mestizos in Spanish Colonial Philippines, a Mardica (natives of Ternate and Tidore that migrated to the Philippines such as in Ternate, Cavite and Tanza, Cavite), a Japanese migrant in the Philippines ("Japon"), Spaniards or Spanish Filipinos, Spanish Criollos, Filipino Natives ("Indios"), Aetas, an Armenian, a Mughal, a native of the Malabar region and a Visayan.
-Maps of "Samboagan" (known today as Zamboanga City, a city in Mindanao), the port of Cavite, the island of "Guajan" (Guam) and Manila, and illustrations of endemic plants and animals, occupy the remaining sections.
+The ethnic groups and individuals depicted include Chinese Filipinos ("Sangley"), "Cafres" (or East Africans brought to the Manila slave market by the Portuguese), a Canarin (a native of India on the Konkani coast, most likely a Goan or Mangalorean), a Lascar from India, Filipino Mestizos in Spanish colonial Philippines, a Mardica (natives of Ternate and Tidore that migrated to the Philippines such as in Ternate, Cavite and Tanza, Cavite), a Japanese migrant in the Philippines ("Japon"), Spaniards or Spanish Filipinos, Spanish Criollos, Filipino Natives ("Indios"), Aetas, an Armenian, a Mughal, a native of the Malabar region and a Visayan.
+Maps of "Samboangan" (known today as Zamboanga City, a city in Mindanao), the port of Cavite, the island of "Guajan" (Guam) and Manila, and illustrations of endemic plants and animals, occupy the remaining sections.

 The Murillo Velarde map was widely reprinted.
 These include reproductions in Manila (1744), Vienna (1748) by Kaliwoda, Nuremberg (1760) by Lowitz, and in the first volume of Juan de la Concepcion's Historia General de Philipinas (1788).